It’s an exciting time in healthcare marketing.

 For healthcare marketers and salespeople, business models are shifting as well.
 With policy changes, technological innovation, and a powerful millennial influence driving behavioral changes in patients and healthcare professionals, we need to recognize that these audiences are also changing from a marketing standpoint.

 Audiences are now highly informed, digital-native, multi-screen and multi-platform, and are no longer bound by the boundaries of geography and location.
 Engaging audiences with meaningful content across all of these touch points, live and digitally—or both simultaneously—is essential to brand success in today’s era of marketing.

 5. The Evolution of Healthcare Marketing

 One thing is for certain—marketers are now more accountable for revenue than ever before, and the ability to drive engagement is essential.
-We are seeing this across industries with many of our clients, and healthcare is no different.
+We are seeing this trend across industries with many of our clients, and healthcare is no different.

 Changing business models, policy changes and technological innovation— bolstered by a wave of coming-of-age millennials taking a self-actualized approach to healthcare—are all influencing a dynamic shift in the way brands need to approach their audiences.
 No longer is simply guiding a buyer through the sales funnel, and intermittently managing that relationship acceptable.

 Consumers now have the control, the awareness and the tools to influence their own decisions more than ever before.
 In today’s marketing landscape, it is essential for brands to provide their consumers with memorable experiences that inform, delight, and foster an emotional connection—especially within an industry as emotionally-driven as healthcare.